Boise-State-HCRI/Idaho_COVID-19/README.md

 - Daily counts of new cases by county ("ID_COVID_DAILY_COUNT.csv")
 - New and cumulative cases by date ("ID_COVID_CUMULATIVE_BY_DATE.csv")
 - Daily screenshots of coronavirus.idaho.gov from 3.20.20 to present
-- Data tables scraped directly from coronavirus.idaho.gov from 3.20.20 to 4.1.20 (including reported details on age, sex, testing, and hospitalizations)
+- Data tables scraped directly from coronavirus.idaho.gov from 3.20.20 to 4.1.20 (including reported details on age, sex, testing, and hospitalizations).
+We stopped scraping on 4.2.20 after the website changed formats and scraping was no longer possible, but have continued to update the "Cases" .csv's manually.

 ## Authors:
 - Kathryn McConnell